Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: Introduction

 \section{Introduction}

-There has always been search for the interior solution of spherically symmetric system.
-Considering different methods and approximations researchers tried to find out more than several hundreds different type of interior solutions.
+There has always been search for the interior solution of the spherically symmetric system.
+Scientists have tried to find out more than several hundreds different type of interior solutions.
 But very few solutions made its physical acceptance in all aspects describing the system so far.

-However, in the present paper we have studied a spherically symmetric system of radiating star under the homotopy perturbation method (HPM).
-This is a series expansion method used in the solution of nonlinear partial differential equations, in the present case the Einstein field equations of general relativity.
-The method in principle employs a homotopy transform to generate a convergent series solution of differential equations.
-The HPM was introduced and developed by He \cite{He1997,He1999,He2000,He2004,He2005,He2006,He2010} and others \cite{Liao1992,Liu1997,Liao2003,Liao2004,Liao2012}.

-In one of his earlier works He \cite{He2000} proposed a coupling method of a homotopy technique and a perturbation technique to solve non-linear problems.
-The author argued that in contrast to the traditional perturbation methods, the proposed method does not require a small parameter in the equation and the results reveal that the new method is very effective and simple.
-Later on several other researchers have employed the HPM in the diverse field of pure and applied mathematics (as an exhaustive appliance), and in physics and astrophysics (as a new field of application) to solve related non-linear differential equations in an extraordinary simplified way \cite{Finkelstein2006,Demir2013,Siddiqi2013,Shchigolev2013,Nourazar2015}.
+However, in the present paper we have studied a spherically symmetric system of radiating star under the homotopy perturbation method (HPM) which was introduced and developed by~\citep{He1997,He1999,He2000,He2004,He2005,He2006,He2010} and others~\citep{Liao1992,Liu1997,Liao2003,Liao2004,Liao2012}.
+This is a series expansion method used in the solution of non-linear partial differential equations, in the present case the Einstein field equations of general relativity.
+The method in principle employs a homotopy transform to generate a convergent series solution of differential equations. ~\citet{He2000} advocated in favour of homotopy as well as perturbation technique to solve non-linear problems.
+Subsequently other researchers also applied the HPM in various field of pure and applied mathematics (as an exhaustive appliance), and in physics and astrophysics (as a new field of application) to solve related non-linear differential equations in an extraordinary simplified way~\citep{Finkelstein2006,Demir2013,Siddiqi2013,Nourazar2015}.

-In connection to self-gravitating radiation model Sorkin et al. \cite{Sorkin1981} have examined the entropy of self-gravitating radiation confined to a spherical box with finite radius in the context of general relativity.
-Their results are expected to supports the validity for self-gravitating systems of the Bekenstein upper limit on the entropy to energy ratio of material bodies.
+In connection to self-gravitating radiation model~\citet{Sorkin1981} have examined the entropy of self-gravitating radiation confined to a spherical box with finite radius in the context of general relativity.
+Their results are expected to supports the validity of self-gravitating systems of the Bekenstein upper limit on the entropy to energy ratio of material bodies.